mulefish/mathcards/README.md

 # mathcards
-Section 8 of my daughter's math homework 8th grade math homework
+Section 8 of my daughter's 8th grade math homework

 # browser
 Only Firefox because I am using MathML markup and, come to find out, Chrome does not like that.